apisuomi/requirements/User stories/API-developer.md

 I want to do this on web browser based interface.

-## Change existing API info on API:SUomi
+## Change existing API info on API:Suomi

 TBD.